php-fig/fig-standards/proposed/extended-coding-style-guide.md

 3. Declare Statements, Namespace, and Use Declarations
 --------------------------------------------

 The header of a PHP file may consist of a number of different blocks.
 If present, each of the blocks below MUST be separated by a single blank line, and MUST NOT contain a blank line.
 Each block MUST be in the order listed below, although blocks that are not relevant may be omitted.

-* Opening PHP tag <?php
 * File-level docblock.
 * One or more declare statements.
 * The namespace declaration of the file.